 Polymerase chain reaction was developed in 1983 by Kary Mullis.
-To date, there are many different types of PCR techniques.
+To date, there are many different types of PCR technique.

 Some of them are RT-PCR, touchdown PCR, real time PCR, nested PCR, Strand Displacement Amplification, Rolling Circle Amplification, Ligase Chain Reaction, Helicase Dependent DNA amplification, etc.